-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 4-day, 30-mile hiking expedition to document the Colorado Remote Spot.
 This is our 26th state Remote Spot documented as part of Project Remote.

 Euclidean Distance from Nearest Road: 8.8 miles

 Hiking Distance One-Way: 15 miles

 Public Land: Yes, Weminuche Wilderness within San Juan National Forest

 Something We Learned: The Colorado Remote Spot is the nation’s highest state Remote Spot at 11, 700 feet above sea level.